-There is documentation describing how the travel benefited the Award, if specific travel was not included in the Award budget.
+There is documentation describing how the travel benefited the Award, if the specific travel was not included in the Award budget.

 The trip takes place during the Award period.

-Per Diem amounts are within limits; follow UW guidelines for any excess amounts.
+Per diem amounts are within limits; follow UW guidelines for any excess amounts.

-Lump sum amounts (lodging, meals, conferences) are broken out and documented to be within the Per Diem limitation.
+Lump sum amounts (lodging, meals, conferences) are broken out and documented to be within the per diem limitation.